RaVeR76/BubbleBobbleBonkers/README.md

 [Font Awesome](https://fontawesome.com/) will be the main source for any icons that I require, as always.
 I also plan to use some of the retro characters or gameplay objects from Bubble Bobble to use as icons, if applicable.
 Other than them, we will just have to see what suits and fits the game layout perfectly.
-As my game developed I realised I needed a few fonts.
+As my game developed I realised I needed a few icons.
 The first one was the <b>mute</b> and <b>unmute</b> icons, that when the mute button is pressed they swap, using Javascript.
 The next icon was the <b>home</b> one which is used to take you from the Gamezone to the Intro.
-I then added the <b>star</b> and <b>cog</b> icons for opening up High Scores (with reset button) and Rule junmbotrons.
+I then added the <b>star</b> and <b>cog</b> icons for opening up High Scores (with reset button) and Rule jumbotrons.
 Again, I think the icons fit really well with the button colours & the pages.

 #### Colours